D-beat

-D-beat (also known as Discore, kängpunk, Discrust, and crust-beat) is a style of hardcore punk, developed in the early 1980s by imitators of Discharge, after whom the genre is named, as well as a drum beat characteristic of this subgenre.
+D-beat (also known as Discore, kängpunk, Discrust, and crust-beat) is a style of hardcore punk, developed in the early 1980s by Discharge, after whom the genre is named, as well as a drum beat characteristic of this subgenre.
 D-beat is known for its "grinding, distorted and brutally political" sound.
 Discharge may have themselves inherited the beat from Motörhead and the Buzzcocks.
 D-beat is closely associated with crust punk, which is a heavier, more complex variation.
 The style was particularly popular in Sweden, and developed there by groups such as Crude SS, Anti Cimex, Mob 47, and Driller Killer.
 Other D-beat groups include Doom and the Varukers from the UK; Disclose from Japan; Crucifix and Final Conflict from the U.S.; Ratos de Porão from Brazil; and MG15 from Spain.
 While the style initially developed in the early 1980s, a number of new groups working within the subgenre emerged in the mid-1990s.
 These include the Swedish groups Wolfbrigade, Skitsystem, and Disfear.

 History

 Origins

 One of the earliest examples of D-beat can be found in the Buzzcocks' song "You Tear Me Up," on their debut LP, Another Music In A Different Kitchen.
 It featured a fast, intense drumbeat which Discharge would later emulate in the distinctive drumbeat of D-beat.
 Discharge formed in 1977 in Stoke-on-Trent, England, initially playing a basic variety of street punk inspired by the Sex Pistols and The Clash.
 In 1979, the group changed its line-up and began to develop a new, more aggressive style.
-At this time Terry "Tez" Roberts of Discharge developed their characteristic drum beat, for which the D-beat subgenre is named.
-Roberts commented in 2004 that "I just wanna be remembered for coming up with that f-ckin' D-beat in the first place!
+At this time Terry "Tezz" Roberts of Discharge developed their characteristic drum beat, for which the D-beat subgenre is named.
+Roberts commented in 2004 that "I just wanna be remembered for coming up with that fuckin' D-beat in the first place!
 And inspiring all those f-ckin' great Discore bands around the world!"
 Discharge's inspiration for the style has led it to be referred to as "Discore".
 Roberts' beat is similar to the basic percussive backbone of songs by Motörhead, and many subsequent groups borrow from this group a great deal as well as Discharge.
 After 1982, the group changed its style to a more conventional form of heavy metal.
 However, their classic sound inspired other groups to emulate them; The Varukers, also from England, were the first of these.
 As punk historian Ian Glasper put it, "The Varukers were the original Discore band, the first and best of the hardcore punk acts to take the simple, yet devastatingly effective formula laid down by Discharge and play it as fast, hard, heavy as they could." and that "In the turbulent wake of Discharge, a hundred Discore – or D-beat – punk bands sprang up around the world."
 While the style was first practiced in England, it became especially inspirational to a number of groups in Sweden.